sydasif/python-book/docs/source/01_introduction/01_intro.md

 ## Automation Tools and Languages

-Python is used for network automation, but it’s frequently used with other network automation software tools for automating network monitoring, configurations and maintenance activities.
+Python is used for network automation, but it’s frequently used with other network automation tools for automating network monitoring, configurations and maintenance activities.
 Some such tools are Ansible, Puppet, Chef and SatlStack which are discussed below:

 - Ansible is open-source software that helps to automate software configuration, management and application deployment.
-It can configure routers, switches and various types of servers.
+It can configure routers, switches and different types of servers.

 - Similarly, the open-source software, Puppet, is a good tool for configuration management.
 It runs on Microsoft Windows, and numerous Unix-like systems, and has its declarative language too for system configuration description.